ShadyHanafy/Capstone-Project-Create-a-Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 3. Run the following command in the app's directory to run your web app. python run.py
 4. Go to http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Figure Eight for the data.
-You can find the Licensing for the data and other descriptive information at the link available [here](https://appen.com/).
+Must give credit to AZ Direct GmbH for the data.
+You can find the Licensing for the data and other descriptive information at the link available [here](https://viewbkemtrvpm7.udacity-student-workspaces.com/files/terms.pdf).